Shape-specific fluctuations of an active colloidal interface: Model

 This current is thus interpreted as that which is instantaneously deposited on the centers of the colloids.
-For the entire paper (unless specified otherwise) we use the following initial conditions:

-where $b$ is the radius of each colloid.
-Note that $r_0 = 2b$.
-The above model has been studied recently \cite{kumar2023emergent,subramaniam2024rigid}; a detailed phase diagram of the model was obtained in \cite{subramaniam2024rigid} in terms of the dimensionless group of the system.
+Variants of the above model have been studied recently \cite{kumar2023emergent,subramaniam2024rigid}; a detailed phase diagram of the model was obtained in \cite{subramaniam2024rigid} in terms of the dimensionless group of the system.
 Here, we focus on the fluctuations in the so-called ``C-shape" phase, where the chain spontaneously acquires a stereotypic shape resembling the alphabet C, and propels in a direction normal to its tangent \cite{kumar2023emergent, subramaniam2024rigid}.
 We note that the ``C-shape" topology we refer to is specific to systems in which roto-translational coupling in the dynamics induces the steady-state shape.
 The system we study being ``dry" with such a coupling, is distinct from other similar topologies seen in (for instance) the physics of sedimenting filaments \cite{li2013sedimentation}.
 In the limit of $N\rightarrow \infty$ it corresponds to an interface which is moving.
-A schematic of this is shown in Fig.~\ref{fig0}.
-We focus on the fluctuations of that moving interface in this paper.
+A schematic of this is shown in Fig.~\ref{fig_phase}D. We focus on the fluctuations of that moving interface in this paper.